 AUTHORIZED ITEMS at the Pentagon:

-Large mile markers and digital clocks – located every mile along the course
+Mile Markers and Digital Clocks – located every mile along the course.

-Gatorade – located every two miles along the course at the water stations
+Gatorade – located along the course at the water stations

-Latrines – located at the start, finish, and every two miles along the course by the water stations
+Water Stations and Latrines – located at the start, finish, and every two miles along the course.